 Race action at the tight, tricky bullring on Mount Pleasant Road, west of the Liftlock City now takes a break until an open practice session for the Autumn Colours Classic – from 9:00 ’til 3:00 – Saturday, September 13th.
 The 22nd running Super Bowl of Stockcar Racing – presented by Lucas Oil Products – takes centre stage October 10th, 11th and 12th.

-Fans can always find the latest news at www.peterboroughspeedway.com or by following the track on Facebook or Twitter.
+Fans can always find the latest news at www.peterboroughspeedway.com or by liking the track on Facebook or following it on Twitter.
 You can also download the free Peterborough Speedway app on your Smartphone.

 Photo attachment: Jim Clarke – Clarke Motorsports Communications/First Draft Media

 1) James Townsend (#14) won the final Peterborough Hyundai Mini Stock feature of the year – Saturday, August 31st – at Peterborough Speedway.

 2) John Baker Jr. (#63) relaxes in Dart Heating & Air Conditioning Victory Lane after capturing his 3rd straight Paul Davis Systems Thunder Car feature – Saturday, August 31st – at Peterborough Speedway.

 3) Griffin Powell (#13) returned to the winner’s circle, capturing the Battlefield Equipment Rental 4Fun main event – Saturday, August 31st – at Peterborough Speedway.